patrickbelanger/qa-selenium-synchronization-engine/README.md

 ## What are the benefits?

 1. Simplify the process of synchronizing elements.
 Give the engine the responsibility of taking care of element synchronization.
+2. Reduce drastically flaky test executions; elements are synchronized before performing the wanted action, and the retry mechanism will attempt to recover the execution.
-2. Simple configuration: Using the.properties file, you may modify the number of attempts and timeout period to suit the specifics of your project.
+3. Simple configuration: Using the.properties file, you may modify the number of attempts and timeout period to suit the specifics of your project.
-3. Reducing boilerplate code (see examples above)
+4. Reducing boilerplate code (see examples above)
-4. Production-ready: SonarQube/Lint is used to scan the code base, and integration testing has test coverage of up to 80%.
+5. Production-ready: SonarQube/Lint is used to scan the code base, and integration testing has test coverage of up to 80%.
-5. You can now fully rely on the synchronization engine!
+6. You can now fully rely on the synchronization engine!
 This means that you no longer need to manually search for web elements using the `webDriver.findElement(...)` or `webDriver.findElements()` methods.
 The synchronization engine takes care of this for you automatically.
-6. Thread-safe: The synchronization engine is designed for simultaneous multi-threaded execution.
+7. Thread-safe: The synchronization engine is designed for simultaneous multi-threaded execution.
-7. Ease the development of Page Object Model classes; easier to read and maintain.
+8. Ease the development of Page Object Model classes; easier to read and maintain.

 ```Java
 private final Synchronize synchronize;